Crayon: History

 The initial era of wax crayons saw several companies and products competing for the lucrative education and artist markets.
 The Franklin Mfg.
 Co, founded in 1876 in Rochester, New York, was one of the first companies to make and sell wax crayons, and in 1883 they appeared with a display of crayons at the World's Columbian Exposition that year.

 Some of the earliest records of the modern paraffin wax crayon comes from Charles A. Bowley of Massachusetts, who developed wax coloring crayons in the late 1880s.
 Bowley had been selling various stationery items in the vicinity of Danvers and had developed clumps of colored wax designed for marking leather.
 With the need for more accuracy, he went back to his home and formed the wax crayons into more manageable cylinder shapes similar to that of a pencil.
 He packaged his crayons into decorative boxes and offered them through stationer clients he knew.
 The demand for his crayons soon exceeded his ability to keep up with production and he partnered with the American Crayon Company, who had been producing chalk crayons, in 1902.

 Edwin Binney and C. Harold Smith had been long established in the coloring marketplace through Binney's Peekskill, New York, chemical works making lampblack by burning whale and carbon black, as well as their chalk products.
 In 1902, they developed and introduced the Staonal marking crayon.
 A year later in 1903, Edwin Binney's wife, Alice Stead Binney, coined the name Crayola by combining the French word for chalk, craie, with the first part of oleaginous, another name for the paraffin wax used to make the crayon.
 Binney and Smith were quick to capitalize on their creation, selling boxes of various sizes and color pallets.
-The Rubens Crayola line started in 1903 as well, aimed at artist and designed to compete with the Raphael brand of crayons from Europe.
+The Rubens Crayola line started in 1903 as well, aimed at artists and designed to compete with the Raphael brand of crayons from Europe.